 A Q&A with Elisa Borah about this new joint effort of the Steve Hicks School of Social Work and Dell Medical School’s Department of Psychiatry

-What is the Military & Veteran Family Program?
+What is the Institute for Military & Veteran Family wellness?

-The Military & Veteran Family Program is a joint effort of the Steve Hicks School of Social Work and the Dell Medical School’s Department of Psychiatry.
-The program serves as a home-base where university researchers and community members can collaborate to determine effective care and develop and test programs and practices needed by service members, veterans, their caregivers, and their family members.
-In addition, the program partners with experts to support the training of health care professionals, medical residents and graduate students in evidence-based treatments needed to care for military-connected individuals.
+The Institute for Military & Veteran Family Wellness is a joint effort of the Steve Hicks School of Social Work and the Dell Medical School’s Department of Psychiatry.
+The institute serves as a home-base where university researchers and community members can collaborate to determine effective care and develop and test programs and practices needed by service members, veterans, their caregivers, and their family members.
+In addition, the institute partners with experts to support the training of health care professionals, medical residents and graduate students in evidence-based treatments needed to care for military-connected individuals.

-Why did you feel a program like this was needed?
+Why did you feel an institute like this was needed?

-How did the collaboration with Dell Medical school’s Deptartmen of Psychiatry come about?
+How did the collaboration with Dell Medical school’s Department of Psychiatry come about?

-What are some of the program’s ongoing initiatives?
+What are some of the institute’s ongoing initiatives?

 We recently received two grants from the Texas Veteran + Family Alliance.
 One grant is for the Veteran Spouse Resilience program, a peer-support program led by trained veteran spouse peer facilitators.
 The other grant is for Veteran Couples Connect, a 12-week group program that provides Cognitive Behavioral Conjoint Therapy for Post Traumatic Stress Disorder (PTSD).
 These are new programs that we will evaluate to assess if they help to reduce PTSD symptoms, improve quality of life, reduce depression and increase self-care practices.
 We are partnering with the Central Texas Veteran Services Coalition, VA Caregiver Support Program, and the Samaritan Center to deliver the programs in several locations throughout the state.

-What are some concrete ways in which community members can benefit from the program?
+What are some concrete ways in which community members can benefit from the institute?

-Five years from now, what do you hope the program accomplished?
+Five years from now, what do you hope the institute accomplished?

 I hope we will have been able to conduct high quality research addressing gaps in care for military-connected families.
 We will also have supported effective implementation of new treatment and programming within community-based, VA and Department of Defense service settings to ensure that military-connected individuals are getting the best care we have to offer.